kararnab/contactApp/README.md

 ## Donation
 ![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)

-If this project help you reduce time to develop, you can give me a cup of coffee :)
+If this project help you reduce time to develop, you can give me a mug of beer :)